Technigo/project-express-api/README.md

-# Express API Project
+# Express API Project 17

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+Mission was to start exploring Node.js and Express creating an API with a couple of RESTful endpoints which return either an array of data, or a single item.

 ## The problem